Kedr1gen/ABSwP_PracticeProjects/README.md

 # ABSwP_PracticeProjects
-My code based on Practice Projects from Automate Boring Stuff with Python by Al Sweigart
+My code based on Practice Projects from Automate Boring Stuff with Python by Al Sweigart, see @ https://automatetheboringstuff.com/